JasonToups/markdown-resume/resume.md

 - **Ran** & Maintained build scripts to create release builds, with Jenkins.
 - **Tested** the features going into the SDK, using Charles Proxy testing to inject responses from the server to the SDK.

-**Skills:** Python · PyTest · Selenium · Appium · Team Leadership · Technical Documentation · Training · Quality Assurance
+**Skills:** Python · PyTest · Selenium · Appium · Team Leadership · Technical Documentation · Training

 ### Kixeye : Mobile Quality Engineering Lead / San Francisco / Feb 2013 - Jan 2015